brushed/behaviors/README.md

 - Element.Reflect : generates a reflection at the bottom of an image.

-- Graph-bars : horizontal or vertical graph bars inline or inside tables.
+- GraphBar : create horizontal or vertical graph bars inline or inside tables.
-      Styling is now based on bootstrap progress-bars.
+      Styling is based on bootstrap progress-bars. (only css, no images)

 - TableX : enrich your tables with extended functionalities.
-	- Tablex
+	- Tablex : abstract parent class
-	- Tablex.Sort : convert ordinary html tables into sortable tables.
+	- Tablex.Sort : convert ordinary html tables into sortable DOM tables.
-	- Tablex.Filter : add advanced filtering and highlighting of table rows, and columns.
+	- Tablex.Filter : add advanced filtering and highlighting of DOM tables.
-	- Tablex.Zebra : add alternate row colors to your tables.
+	- Tablex.Zebra : add alternate row colors to your DOM tables.

 - Tabs : create tabular sections in html pages.

 - Viewer
-	- Viewer : embed a video-player in a html page, by referring to the full url.
-With support for eg. youtube, vimeo, ..., external content.
+	- Viewer : embed a media-player in a html page, based on the full url of common media sites: with support for eg. youtube, vimeo, ..., and external content.
+	- Viewer.Slimbox : generates a modal overlay box with a Viewer media-player to view one or more images, video, or external content. (similar to lightbox)
 	- Viewer.Carousel: embed a carousel viewer which (auto)cycles through
 	    a set of images, video, external content.
-		Unlike slimbox, the content is directly visible on the page.
-	- Viewer.Slimbox : generates a modal overlay box with a rich media viewer to view one or more images, video, or external content.
-    	(similar to lightbox)

-- Other dynamic styles (not included)
-	- Prettify : add code-coloring to a preformatted block of text.
-See Prettify Sourcecode